discodian/discodian/readme.md

 Part of this library was copied from and inspired by the Team Reflex source copyrighted by David Cole.
 Although the license claim has been dropped for some files, attribution is provided via this readme.
+Thank you for the hard work, it is very much appreciated!